FrankDocu/Lichess-Development-Onboarding/Username-policy.md

 * Usernames that are disparaging towards others
 * Usernames impersonating living people (impersonating means that you can reasonably mistaken for someone you are not)
 * Usernames advertising websites that are unrelated to chess.
 Chess websites are always ok to mention.
-* Usernames should not imply you have a title, when you don't ([code here](https://github.com/ornicar/lila/blob/master/modules/common/src/main/LameName.scala))
+* Usernames should not imply you have a FIDE title or the Lichess Master title ([LameName.scala](https://github.com/ornicar/lila/blob/master/modules/common/src/main/LameName.scala))

 Moderators will always be able to use their judgement to override these rules.